pm7y/m7y.github.io/content/post/2024-04-06-sql-server-init-docker-compose/index.md

 ```

 ## Review

 While not inherently bad practice, modifying the `command` of an image in this way is typically not an ideal thing to do for a few reasons:

-- **Loss of Default Functionality**: right now all the `CMD` in the base image does is call `/opt/mssql/bin/sqlservr`.
+- **Loss of Default Functionality**: right now, in Microsoft's image, all `CMD` does is call `/opt/mssql/bin/sqlservr`.
 We can see this in the [Dockerfile in the GitHub repo](https://github.com/microsoft/mssql-docker/blob/master/linux/mssql-server-linux/Dockerfile).
 But what if this changes in the future and Microsoft adds more logic other than simply starting the server.
 By modifying the `command` we are opting out of whatever logic is in the base image `CMD`.
 - **Complexity and Maintenance Overhead**: Overriding commands directly can lead to configurations that are harder to understand, especially for new developers joining a project.
 Official images (i.e. from Microsoft) come with documentation that explains how the container is intended to be used, including the default command and its purpose.
 Overriding this command without adequate documentation in your project can lead to confusion.
 - **Deviation from Image Specifications**: Immutability, in the context of containers, is a principle that emphasises the unchangeability of containers once they have been created.
 Overriding the command in a Docker Compose file can be seen as a deviation from these immutable characteristics.